jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 More battles.
 More dead.
 Same result.
 The king defeated.

 Parliament infuriated.
 Trial held.
 135 commissioners appointed.
 Half refuse to attend.
-The mad half in control.
+The angry half in control.

-He never enters a plea.
+Charles never enters a plea.
 And the stammer that has caught his words all his life, is gone.
-He speaks aloud, clear and certain—not to himself, but to the court.
+He speaks aloud, clear and certain—not to the judges, himself, his father, or God, but to the people.
 "No earthly power can justly call me in question."
 He is right, by every law that has ever existed, at least since the Roman legions left the land.

 Charles is convicted.
-Held prisoner at Whitehall Palace.
-He looks upon his father in the magnificent mural, being taken to Heaven by God's angels while the scaffold and chopping block are built outside.
+Held prisoner at his old home, Whitehall Palace.
+He looks upon his father in the magnificent mural painting being taken to Heaven by God's angels...while the scaffold and chopping block are built outside.

 Last words.
 "As for the People, I desire their liberty and freedom, as much as any whosoever; but I must tell you...A Subject and a Sovereign are clean different things."